How to change the terms of existing employment contracts

 - Think about the process that will be needed and plan how long it will take.

-- Check the history of the employees' employment.
-If they have been subject to a TUPE transfer, it may be more difficult to vary their contracts.
+- Check if the employees' have been subject to a TUPE transfer.

-- Look at the employees' contracts to see if there is a clause that authorises the change, but be aware of the limits of this approach.
+- Check if there is a contractual clause that authorises the change, but be aware of the limits of this approach.

 - If operating a contractual clause that authorises the variation, consult employees and act reasonably.